2 top Pruitt aides leave EPA amid ethics investigations

 WASHINGTON — Two top aides have resigned from the Environmental Protection Agency amid a growing series of federal ethics investigations, EPA chief Scott Pruitt announced Tuesday.

-In statements, Pruitt gave no immediate reasons why the men — security chief Pasquale "Nino" Perrotta and Superfund manager Albert Kelly — were leaving.
+In statements, Pruitt gave no immediate reasons why the aides — security chief Pasquale "Nino" Perrotta and Superfund manager Albert Kelly — were leaving.

 EPA spokespeople Jahan Wilcox and Liz Bowman did not immediately respond to questions about whether the departures were related to ongoing federal investigations.